LubnaAlhenaki/Direct-Marketing-Campaign/README.md

 ## 4. Resource Description
-For more details please viste [Project-3 Resource](https://github.com/LubnaAlhenaki/sa1_ds1_submissions/tree/master/projects/project03).
+For more details please viste [Direct-Marketing-Campaign Resource](https://github.com/LubnaAlhenaki/Direct-Marketing-Campaign).
 This repo contains the following:
 * Python code file.
 * Project-3 pdf file that describe the project in details.